Educating Engineering Leaders

 More than 50 College-sponsored student organizations provide unique leadership opportunities.
 Students have the opportunity to participate in undergraduate research, earning valuable experience very early in their academic careers.

 Mizzou Engineering has three National Science Foundation Research Experiences for Undergraduates, an NSF Research Experience for Teachers and a National Institutes of Health T32 training grant.
-Dean’s Council for Teaching Excellence, comprised of some of the College’s top educators, provides counsel and best practice approaches in order to prepare our students for ever-changing technology in industry.
+The Dean’s Council for Teaching Excellence, comprised of some of the College’s top educators, provides counsel and best-practice approaches in order to prepare our students for ever-changing technology in industry.

 The Engineering Leadership, Engagement and Career Development Academy (Academy) was created in response to the College of Engineering’s strategic plan, which includes “Educating Engineering Leaders” as a major emphasis area.
 In addition, the College’s employer partners, when considering applicants for a position with their organization, often look specifically for students who have intentionally and purposefully dedicated time to developing their leadership skills.